alexgunkel/logbook/documentation/Install.md

     logbook

 *LogBook* by default listens on port 8080.
+Therefore, you can call your *LogBook* at `http://localhost:8080`.
+It will communicate with the log-message server via the same address and port.
 To change this just set the environmental variable PORT to any other value.
 Likewise you can configure the hostname: